Hotmoka/hotmoka/tutorial/Takamaka.md

 Events are milestones that are saved in the store of a Hotmoka node and can be queried from outside.
-Observers, external to the node, can use events to trigger actions when they occur.
+Observers, external to the node, can listen to events to trigger actions when they occur.
 In terms of the Takamaka language, events are generated through the `io.takamaka.code.lang.Takamaka.event(Event event)` method, that receives a parameter